I got into nonprofits to get rich, said no one ever.

 By taking measures to reduce the cost of these three categories, you can shave a lot from your monthly expenses.

-For housing, consider any of the following: get roommate(s), downsize your home, and rent out an unused room.
+For housing, consider any of the following: get a roommate(s), downsize your home, and rent out an unused room.

 For transportation, consider any of the following: move closer to work (once you are confirmed.
 Bonus point: less commute time!), carpool, and cycle to work.